BlueMoonHunt/redmoon/README.md

 * vendor/: (Created by CMake if dependencies are fetched) Contains downloaded source code for dependencies.
 * CMakeLists.txt: The main CMake build script.
 * build/: (Created by you) Contains the build files and output binaries.

-## **License**

-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

-This license requires that:

-* **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-* **NonCommercial** — You may not use the material for commercial purposes.
-* **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-You can view the full license text [here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-*Note: While this license meets the non-commercial and share-alike requirements, Creative Commons licenses are generally not the first choice for software projects compared to licenses like the GPL or AGPL (which permit commercial use but enforce source sharing).
-Please ensure this license aligns with your distribution goals.*